 Of important note, Keene is also a city of artists.
 Keene has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Keene’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.06% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 14.06% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Keene, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.